cjlee112/teachpub/sitedocs/paper.rst

 * *teaching as publication*: contributing teaching materials should be treated as a form of publication.
 Specifically, we wish to establish an "open market" where teaching materials are published, and users can search for and use them.
-Credit would be automatic, both "forwards" (showing authorship to readers) and "back" (tracking total usage and other metrics of impact and efficacy) so that teaching impact can be as visible and directly assessed as research.
+  Contributed teaching materials are automatically peer reviewed and tracked for impact like any publication: that is, other instructors' choosing to reuse those materials constitutes peer review and also  tracks impact (e.g. total number of students using those materials).
 * *open source standards*: teaching materials should be published as open-source standard formats (e.g. text) rather than closed-source (e.g. PDF).
 Materials should be annotated